KarlGong/ptest/doc/en/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 You can use **@TestClass** to mark a class as ptest class and **@Test** to mark a method as ptest test.

-*Note:* By default, a ptest test is belong to group "DEFAULT".
+*Note:* By default, a ptest test belongs to group "DEFAULT".

 .. code:: python